rapid7/insightconnect-workflows/workflows/Office_365_Analysis/help.md

 # Key Features

-* Bulleted list
+* Identifies malicious e-mails
+* Removes identified e-mails from the entire organization
+* Blocks sender from the organization

 # Requirements

-_There are no special requirements for this workflow_
+API and account credentials for

+* Microsoft Office365
+* VirusTotal

 # Documentation

 ## Setup

 Once the workflow has been downloaded, login to InsightConnect and “Import” it into the workflow builder.
-Once imported, you will initially be prompted to configure the connections for Office 365 and VirusTotal.
+Once imported, you will initially be prompted to configure the connections for each of the plugins.

+The remediation steps are disabled due to their destructive nature, to use them they must be manually enabled after importing the workflow.

 ## Technical Details